Shakkozu/Repository-pattern-with-entityFramework/README.md

 on domain model.

 ### Description
-In this project user will be allowed to create Zoo.
+In this project user will be allowed to:
+* Create Zoo.
-To open a Zoo minimum amount of animals that live in that zoo is needed.
+* To open a Zoo minimum amount of animals that live in that zoo is needed.
-An Animal can be added to a Zoo.
+* An Animal can be added to a Zoo.
-An Animal can be removed from a Zoo.
+* An Animal can be removed from a Zoo.